 Before we can begin to understand the importance of probiotic skin care we need to understand the skins microbiome.
 The skin microbiome is an ever-complex environment of living and non-living organism on its surface working in concert to maintain balance.
 When the microflora shifts out of its normal balance due to environmental, lifestyle or other factors, probiotic bacteria can help to shift things back to its balanced state.
 It can push things back to a balanced state by directly killing pathogenic (bad) bacteria, competitively displacing bad bacteria, reinforcing the epidermis and helping to recruit vital components needed for repair and renew skin.

-Recent advances into the study of bacteria and their purpose has led to the understanding of the importance of the skin microbiome, the collection of bacteria that live on the human skin and play a role in maintaining balance, immunity and the resulting effects of barrier disruption.
+Recent advances into the study of bacteria and their purpose has led an understanding of the importance of the skin microbiome, the collection of bacteria that live on the human skin and play a role in maintaining balance, immunity and the resulting effects of barrier disruption.
 The acid mantle is the very thin layer that covers the skin and makes the skin slightly acidic (lower pH) to prevent harmful invading bacteria, works together with your good bacteria that live in the microbiome.